 Groom and clean the cat:

 It may be necessary for the caregiver to help groom and keep your cat clean, especially cats who are in pain.
 Clean the cat if he has soiled himself and change his bedding.

 How to comfort a dying cat

-Some cats prefer relative isolation when they are dying, which means they choose to hide in a quiet spot.
-Where practical, respect that.
-Other cats want the comfort of their human or pet family, and that is okay too.
+Some cats prefer relative isolation when they are dying, meaning they prefer to hide in a quiet place.
+Respect this whenever possible.
+Other cats want the comfort of their human or animal family, and that’s fine, too.
 Follow your cat’s lead.

 - A dying cat needs quiet and calm.
 Keep household noise to a minimum and if practical, move the cat to a quieter part of the house away from the everyday hustle and bustle such as their favourite human’s bedroom.

 - Stay with the cat as they are dying, your presence will calm them.

 - Talk quietly and calmly to the cat.